What is Domain Rating (DR) in SEO?

 Definition

-Domain Rating (DR) is a metric developed by Ahrefs that scores the strength of a domain's backlink profile on a scale from 0 to 100.
-The higher the DR, the more authoritative the domain is considered based on the number and quality of sites linking to it.
+Domain Rating (DR) is a proprietary metric developed by Ahrefs that measures the relative strength of a website's backlink profile on a logarithmic scale from 0 to 100.
+The higher the DR, the stronger and more authoritative the domain's inbound link profile appears to be.

 How Domain Rating is calculated

-Ahrefs calculates DR using their index of backlinks.
-Main factors include:
+Ahrefs calculates DR using its index of backlinks.
+According to their documentation, three main factors determine the score:

 What is a good Domain Rating?

-DR is a relative scale.
-These ranges are often used as a rough guide:
+DR is a relative scale - what counts as "good" depends on your niche and competitors.
+These ranges are commonly used as a rough guide:

 0 - 20

-Low DR. New or small sites, or domains with few or low-quality backlinks.
+Low DR. New or small sites with few backlinks, or domains relying on low-quality link sources.

 20 - 40

-Moderate DR. Many blogs and niche sites sit in this range.
+Moderate DR. Many blogs, niche sites, and growing businesses sit in this range.

 40 - 60

-Strong DR. Established sites with solid backlink profiles.
+Strong DR. Established sites with a solid, diverse backlink foundation.

-What matters most for SEO is earning backlinks from relevant and trusted sites in your niche, not chasing a number.
-A link from a DR 30 site in your industry can be more valuable than a link from a DR 60 site in an unrelated topic.
+A link from a DR 30 site in your industry is often more valuable than one from a DR 60 site in an unrelated topic.
+Always weigh relevance and trust alongside the number.

 Why Domain Rating matters for SEO